 In the Audio Lab, you can edit the audio streams and samples used in your project.

-For audio parts, you can set the precise start location via the timebar's context menu -> "Set Start Position".
+For audio clips, you can set the precise start location via the timebar's context menu -> "Set Start Position".

-You can also use a marker for an audio part start position, which has the advantage that multiple audio parts share the same start marker and changing the marker updates all these audio parts together.
+You can also use a marker for an audio clip start position, which has the advantage that multiple audio clips share the same start marker and changing the marker updates all these audio clips together.

 To set a start marker, right-click the marker and choose "Set Start Marker".
 To unset a start marker, right-click it and choose "Set Start Position".